 DUI arrests were up over the Thanksgiving weekend this year from last year, and during the month of December, some notable DUI happenings: a car with a driver suspected of driving under the influence crashed into Phoenix’s “Persian Garden Café” and Cardinals player Mike Floyd was arrested for DUI in Scottsdale.

-Patrols are up and with one week to go, here’s to finishing out 2016 peacefully and safely.
+Patrols are up and with one week to go, here’s to finishing out the year peacefully and safely.

 NYE here we come!